UPDATED November 1, 2020 with Stock Returns as of Friday, October 30, 2020

 The Stock Advisor service is more focused on well-known stocks and is more oriented for investors who prefers lower volatility.
 On the other hand, the Rule Breakers service has much more volatility and is focused on companies with high growth potential.

-The Stock Advisor service offers 12 stocks per month whereas the Rule Breakers offers 7 stocks per month.
+The Stock Advisor service offers 12 stocks per month and the Rule Breakers offers 12 stocks per month.
 It is also important to note that two teams are part of the Stock Advisor service.
-Both co-founders Tom and David Gardner offers recommendation in the Stock Advisor service.
+Both co-founders Tom and David Gardner offers recommendations in the Stock Advisor service.
 The Rule Breakers team is overseen by David Gardner only, who is the main advisor of the service.

 Conclusion of this Motley Fool Rule Breakers Review

 As I mentioned in my review for the Stock Advisor service, an Investor must always do their own due-diligence.
 You should always do your own research to understand what the assumptions were behind a statement.
 You will learn not only how to analyze stocks, but also develop your own trading strategies.
 With that being said, I would suggest signing up for the trial and see for yourself how they perform.
 During the process, you will understand what to look for in an investment and ultimately, invest better.

 If you have any comments or questions about this Motley Fool Rule Breakers Review, please leave them below!
 Click here if you want to learn more about the Rule Breakers Service.

-Also, if you want more information on the Stock Advisor’s service, read my full review on the Stock Advisor service review
+Also, if you want more information on the Stock Advisor’s service, read my full review on the Stock Advisor service.